 Togetherness is good for the body, not just the soul

 While we were reading this together, my wife Elaine reminded me of the story told by Laurie Lee in his autobiography, Cider with Rosie.
-He describes an elderly couple, Joseph and Hannah Brown, who lived nearby, inseparable and seemingly indestructible.
+He described an elderly couple, Joseph and Hannah Brown, who lived nearby, inseparable and seemingly indestructible.
 Then suddenly, simultaneously, they grew frail.
 Neighbours found them both on the kitchen floor, she feeding him, and both too weak to stand.
-They were Ok, they said, but the health authorities insisted that they both be moved to the workhouse, where for the first time since they were married, they were separated.
+They were okay, they said, but the health authorities insisted that they both be moved to the workhouse where, for the first time since they were married, they were separated.
 Within a week, both were dead.

 In medical terms it’s this constant social bonding that releases the endorphins and neuropeptides that strengthen the immune system and boost the power of recovery.
 Put simply, love heals.

 Conversely, one of the greatest health hazards in the contemporary West is that ever more people are living alone.
 Isolation increases stress, lowers immunity, and reduces life expectancy.
 The judge was right.
 Togetherness is good for the body, not just the soul.

 The Bible puts it simply: “Though I walk through the valley of the shadow of death, I will fear no evil, for You are with me.”
 We can face the future without fear when we know we will not face it alone.